 $30 discount when taken with Songwriting as Truth-Telling

-This class is dedicated to each writer developing their own voice and sharing their unique perspective.
+Dedicated to each writer developing their own voice and sharing their unique perspective.
 We'll write, share and listen to songs and explore songwriting as human communication and connection.
 Each participant shares a song each week, with the goal of trying to write a song each week.
-Cover, fragments, poems, and older songs are welcome, too.
-We'll listen generously and appreciatively, without critique, to create an inspiring, non-judgmental space in which to deepen songwriting practice.
+Songs by someone else, fragments, poems, and older songs are equally welcome.
+We'll listen generously and appreciatively to create an inspiring, non-judgmental space in which to deepen songwriting practice.
 Songwriters of all levels of experience welcome.

 About Matt Meighan